Tourist Map of Washington, D.C. – Discover the Heart of American History

 Transportation and Mobility

 Getting around Washington, D.C. is a breeze thanks to its efficient and extensive public transportation system.
-The Washington Metropolitan Area Transit Authority (WMATA) operates the Metrorail and Metrobus services.
-Metrorail consists of six color-coded lines connecting downtown Washington, D.C. to suburbs in Maryland and Virginia.
-Metrobus, on the other hand, offers more localized service within the city.
-For short distances, consider Capital Bikeshare system with over 500 stations across the city.
-If you prefer to drive, bear in mind that traffic can be heavy and parking is often expensive in downtown areas.
+The Washington Metropolitan Area Transit Authority (WMATA) operates the Metrorail and Metrobus services, connecting downtown D.C. to suburbs in Maryland and Virginia.
+For short distances, consider using the Capital Bikeshare system with over 500 stations across the city.
+If you prefer to drive, remember that traffic can be heavy and parking often expensive, especially in downtown areas.

 Schedules and Prices

-The Metrorail operates from 5 a.m. until 11:30 p.m. on weekdays, and 7 a.m. to 1 a.m. on weekends.
-Fares range from $2 to $6 per trip depending on the distance traveled.
+Metrorail operates from 5 a.m. to 11:30 p.m. on weekdays, and 7 a.m. to 1 a.m. on weekends.
+Fares range from $2 to $6 per trip, depending on the distance traveled.
 Metrobus operates from 5 a.m. until midnight with fares starting at $2.
 The Capital Bikeshare system is available 24/7 and costs $2 per single trip under 30 minutes.
-For those planning to use public transportation extensively, consider purchasing a SmarTrip card, a rechargeable card that can be used across all public transport systems in D.C.
+If you're planning to use public transportation extensively, consider purchasing a SmarTrip card, a rechargeable card that can be used across all public transport systems in D.C.

 Safety Tips